Energinet-DataHub/green-energy-hub/docs/quality-assurance-and-test.md

 Are you using TTD or BDD or other types of code practises please be inspirational - but respect the difference in ways of working as well.

+(NB!
+The list is not thought to be sequential - only as inspiration)

 - Peer Review (Mandatory activity in Green Energy Hub PR gate)

 - Unit Test (Mandatory activity in Green Energy Hub PR gate)